Equivariant ordinary homology and cohomology: Duality

 Let $E$ be a $G$-prespectrum parametrized by $B$.
 We would like to relate the homology and cohomology theories determined by $E$ by finding, for each suitably ``finite'' $G$-prespectrum $X$ over $B$, a dual prespectrum $\bar D_B X$ over $B$ such that $E_G^*(X) \iso E^G_{-*}(\bar D_B X)$.
-It will be convenient to generalize as follows.
-Let $A$ and $B$ be basespaces, let $W$ be a $G$-prespectrum over $A$, and let $E$ be a $G$-prespectrum over $A\times B$.
-Writing in terms of mapping sets, we would like a natural isomorphism of the form

-Here, $\exsmsh$ denotes the external smash product while, as is our custom, $\rho$ denotes projection to a point.
-We are most interested in the case $A = *$, but the extra generality comes at no cost and gives a considerably more satisfying result.
 We call this kind of duality {\em homological duality} to distinguish it from the better-known fiberwise duality (see, for example, \cite{Cl:paraspectra} or \cite{CP:paraspectra} as well as \cite{MaySig:parametrized}).
 What we call homological duality, May and Sigurdsson have seen fit to call Costenoble-Waner duality, for which we thank them.

 Homological duality does not fit the usual formalism of duality in closed symmetric monoidal categories---fiberwise duality does.
 However, we can set up a very similar formalism for our purposes.
 May and Sigurdsson \cite{MaySig:parametrized} have developed a more general notion of duality, in what they call closed symmetric bicategories, that includes both fiberwise duality and homological duality as special cases.
+Even though we recommend their treatment, we thought it worth presenting the one we gave before \cite{MaySig:parametrized} appeared.

+It will be convenient to generalize as follows.
+Let $A$ and $B$ be basespaces, let $W$ be a $G$-prespectrum over $A$, and let $E$ be a $G$-prespectrum over $A\times B$.
+Writing in terms of mapping sets, we would like a natural isomorphism of the form